spencertipping/ni/design/cli-reader-problem.md

 side-effects that result.
 Due to [the way Perl is parsed](http://www.perlmonks.org/?node_id=44722), there's no way around this.

+### Approximate solution
+Rewrite `BEGIN` into something else, and if we can't find a solution then we explain to the user that `BEGIN` syntactic metaprogramming isn't supported.
+This actually isn't a terrible option; `use` can be assumed to be safe.
+I think we're in good shape.

 ### Interaction with metaprogramming
 Obviously we can't get this right; we could easily have a world in which the code in question is written inside a quoted list and can be compiled only once